CyberPurifyAI/PurifyBrowserExtension/Extension/api/sample-extension/purify-api.md

 `whitelist` (optional)

-An array of domains, for which AdGuard won't work.
+An array of domains, for which Purify won't work.

 `blacklist` (optional)

-This property completely changes AdGuard behavior.
-If it is defined, Adguard will work for domains from the `blacklist` only.
+This property completely changes Purify behavior.
+If it is defined, Purify will work for domains from the `blacklist` only.
 All other domains will be ignored.
 If `blacklist` is defined, `whitelist` will be ignored.

 `rules` (optional)

 An array of custom filtering rules.
 Here is an [article](https://cyberpurify.com/en/filterrules.html) describing filtering rules syntax.

-These custom rules might be created by a user via AdGuard Assistant UI.
+These custom rules might be created by a user via Purify Assistant UI.

 `filtersMetadataUrl` (mandatory)

 An absolute path to a file, containing filters metadata.
-Once started, AdGuard will periodically check filters updates by downloading this file.
+Once started, Purify will periodically check filters updates by downloading this file.

 **Example:**